-The aim of this project is to contribute to international discussions toward the establishment ofsustainable development goals (SDGs) in the short term, and to propose policies and frameworks for a long-term transformation in human behaviour toward sustainable society.
-Specifically, five objectives of the project are described as following:
+The aim of this project is to contribute to international discussions toward the establishment of sustainable development goals (SDGs) in the short term, and to propose policies and frameworks for a long-term transformation in human behaviour toward sustainable society.
+Specifically, the objectives of the project are:

-In cooperation with Future Earth, a ten year global research programme for sustainability, this project conducts research with a strong focus on institutional architecture.
-The main purpose of this project is to make an intellectual contribution to the transdisciplinary research and its practical application for the SDGs setting and implementation at the UN level, and at different levels of governance from regional, national, local or corporate/organizational levels.
+In cooperation with Future Earth, a ten year global research programme for sustainability, this project conducts the research with a strong focus on institutional architecture.
+The main purpose of this project is to make an intellectual contribution to the transdisciplinary research and its practical application for the SDGs setting as well as to the implementations at different levels of governance from UN (global/international), regional, national, local or corporate/organizational ones.

 The Current Activities by Earth System Governance Research Centre Shonan Fujisawa (since 2015)